Did you know?

 To help, we will be increasing the number of free stop smoking services within the Llynfi Valley.
 Local pharmacies are involved and tackling the use of e-cigs amongst young people too.

-Almost a year ago we sent a newsletter to everyone in the Llynfi Valley to tell you about our work here regarding the Llynfi Valley 20 Project … now it’s time to update you!
+Our last newsletter to everyone in the Llynfi Valley told you about our work in summer 2016 … now it’s time to update you!

 So what have we done?

 Download our spring 2018 LV20 newsletter here >>>